-14.5 Investigation and Response
+14.6 Investigation and Response

-- (a) if the Care Giver receives information in the form of: - (i) a request for Intervention Services; - (ii) a report under section 14.4(a); or - (iii) any other allegation or evidence that a Child may be in need of intervention, the Care Giver will investigate the Child's need for intervention unless the Care giver is satisfied that the information was provided maliciously or is unfounded or that the report or allegation was made without reasonable and probable grounds.
+- (a) if the Care Giver receives information in the form of: - (i) a request for Intervention Services; - (ii) a report under section 14.5(a); or - (iii) any other allegation or evidence that a Child may be in need of intervention, the Care Giver will investigate the Child's need for intervention unless the Care giver is satisfied that the information was provided maliciously or is unfounded or that the report or allegation was made without reasonable and probable grounds.

-- (b) during an investigation, the Care Giver: - (i) may request the assistance of a Peace Officer; - (ii) may convey a Child to any place; or in order to complete the investigation.

-(iii) remove a person from any place where the Child is found or is residing.
+- (b) during an investigation, the Care Giver: - (i) may request the assistance of a Peace Officer; - (ii) may convey a Child to any place; or - (iii) remove a person from any place where the Child is found or is residing.